bensuperpc/rtl9210-firmware/README.md

 ## Supported Devices

-There are dozens of devices with the RTL9210B, I have gathered in this git repository some firmware configs found on the [www.station-drivers.com](https://www.station-drivers.com/index.php/en/forum/enclosures-nvme-sata-usb-3-x/76-nvme-usb-drives-realtek-rtl9210-rtl9220-firmware-version-1-xx?start=0) forums and created by myself.
+There are dozens of devices with the RTL9210B, I have gathered in this git repository some firmware configs found on the [www.station-drivers.com](https://www.station-drivers.com/index.php/en/forum/enclosures-nvme-sata-usb-3-x/76-nvme-usb-drives-realtek-rtl9210-rtl9220-firmware-version-1-xx?start=0) forums.

 You can check in the [configure](configure) folder or use values from the [dump](dump) folder to create your own configuration.